2026 Bible Teachers and Preachers (Advanced) Network

 - "I am preparing to be a pastor.
 For three years, I served as a pastoral intern and in a few months I hope to be ordained.
 It is an important time for me, thinking and planning and praying about my future, both in ministry as well as the possibility of further education.
 The Forum's Bible Teachers and Preachers Network provides me with the opportunity to grow, receive encouragement, learn, and hear stories of God working in Europe and around the world.
 I am tremendously grateful to be at the Forum." - Filip Kegel, vicar of EXE Church, Poland

-This combined session of the Bible Teachers and Preachers Networks will offer a unique opportunity to hear and learn from Peter J. Williams.
+This combined session of the Bible Teachers and Preachers Networks will offer a unique opportunity to hear and learn from Colin Smith.
 We will bring questions to him about the plenary Bible sessions, as well as questions about the rest of God’s Word and other aspects of the teacher’s life and ministry.

 Preaching and teaching are not skills we learn once and repeat forever.
 There is always more to learn.
 In this final session, we will think together about growing as a preacher and teacher.
 What plans can we put in place to continue growing in the ministry that God has given us?
 For this session, the Foundational and Advanced Networks will be combined.